jjvanzon/Circular-Language-Spec-Plans/future/content-changes/relationship-content-changes.md

 #### 2020-06-15 Done Scoping/Changing Relationships Sections

-- [x] I feel there might be details of the Relationship chapter that may be postponed to Encircle Construct Drafts or Encircle Broader View or something.
+- [x] I feel there might be details of the Relationship chapter that may be postponed to Circular Construct Drafts or Circular Broader View or something.
 - [x] I feel that the relationships chapter could introduce the notation, maybe descriptions of the concept, what it is about, what it is for.
 Maybe how it could be applied.
 Something about a relationship being bidirectional and the the two ends of the relationship can be kept in sync.
 - [x] The sub-topics and what might be done with them:
     - [x] Relationships Between Classes